microsoft/reality-augmentation-using-cognitive-services/04-Camera/README.md

    ![ui text properties](setup/ui-text-properties-labelled-resized-66.png)

    > Checkpoint: Click **Run**.
 For now you will see the layout of the new UI components.
-This won't do anything yet, but in the next section we will configure scripts so that when you click the **Identify** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed. *Note:* you may need to click **Maximize On Play** to see the components.
+This won't do anything yet, but in the next section we will configure scripts so that when you click the **Go** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed. *Note:* you may need to click **Maximize On Play** to see the components.

 1. Add scripts
    - Copy **`<working-dir>`\reality-augmentation-using-cognitive-services\04-Camera\scripts\ButtonHandler.cs** to **`<working-dir>`\HoloWorld\Assets\Scripts**